Best Drink for Sauna: What To Drink Before, During & After

 ๐Ÿ”น Rooibos tea: Hydrates without caffeine and delivers antioxidants plus minerals important for bone health.

-๐Ÿ”น Rose Hip tea: High in vitamin C, it supports immune function and skin health.
-It adds a tart, floral flavor.
+๐Ÿ”น Rose Hip tea: Rich in vitamin C, it helps immune function and skin health while adding a tart, floral flavor.

-๐Ÿ”น Peppermint tea: Contains menthol for cooling effects, aids digestion, relieves gas, and lifts mood with its aroma.
+๐Ÿ”น Peppermint tea: Contains menthol for cooling, aids digestion, eases gas, and lifts mood with its scent.

-๐Ÿ”น White Tea: Provides a mild energy lift without jitters.
-Supports heart health and assists detoxification with antioxidants.
+๐Ÿ”น White Tea: Delivers gentle energy without jitters, promotes heart health, and assists detox through antioxidants.

-While personal preference matters, drinks like coconut water and green tea with aloe vera rank highly for sauna prep because they offer a good balance of hydration and electrolytes.
+While personal preference matters, drinks like coconut water and green tea with aloe vera stand out for sauna prep due to their balance of hydration and electrolytes.

 Harmony in heat โ€“ In the sauna

-While in the sauna, water is your best bet.
-But for a short session when you want more flavor, try fruit-infused water.
-It hydrates without the sugar in juice or soda.
+While in the sauna, water is your best choice.
+For a quick session with more flavor, try fruit-infused water.
+It hydrates without the added sugar found in juice or soda.

-Fruits like citrus and cucumber release natural electrolytes that help restore what you lose through sweat.
-Sodium from the fruit supports fluid balance, making it a smart option during heat exposure.
+Fruits like citrus and cucumber release natural electrolytes that replace what you lose through sweat.
+Sodium from the fruit helps maintain fluid balance, making it a smart pick during heat exposure.

-So, sit back and embrace the glow of your sauna.
-Sip on a refreshing glass of fruit-infused water, or whichever drink suits you, and let it support your hydration, relaxation, and recovery.
+So, sit back and enjoy the glow from your sauna.
+Sip a refreshing glass of fruit-infused water, or whichever drink you prefer, and let it help with hydration, relaxation, and recovery.

 Looking to add more flavor?
 Check out our infused water recipes for sauna use and bring variety to your sessions.